 Call to action

 The next most important part of your homepage to optimise is your call to action.
 What’s the next step you want a user to take?
 The key here is, less is more.
 The more options you give to the user, the less likely they are to make a decision.
 Using the ActiveCampaign example, the next step they want their users to take is quite clearly to sign up for a free trial.
-Not only are they one step closer to making a sale, they have captured data for future nurturing and marketing purposes.
+Not only are they one step closer to making a sale, but they have also captured data for future nurturing and marketing purposes.

 If you have won them over with your homepage, the next page a majority of users will look at is your about page.
 They want to know what you do.
 How you do it.
-If you business is on the level.
+If your business is on the level.
 If you specialise in any particular niche or industry.

 This is where you can talk more about your brand and your story.
 Think of this page as more of a soft sell to the user.
 You’re not selling them on your products or services.
 You’re convincing them that you are the right fit for them.
 Focusing on things like your unique selling proposition, experience and what makes you unique will connect with users and create more aligned buyers.
 You need to be giving the user a reason to trust you.